pixee/codemodder-docs/docs/languages/java/write_codemod.md

 }
 ```

-Each codemod needs a `@Codemod` annotation.
+First, each codemod needs a `@Codemod` annotation.
 This gives some necessary metadata for end users and will eventually feed a more robust CLI experience.

 Second, notice the generic component of `SarifPluginJavaParserChanger`.
 This generic tells our framework that the Semgrep query returns the locations of Java method call expressions.
-If the SARIF points to a location that doesn't point to a method call, the callback won't occur.
+If the SARIF points to a location that doesn't point to a method call, the callback won't execute.
 Let's see how to inject the Semgrep SARIF into the type.

 ### The Injection